rozek/blockly-ai-playground/README.md

 ![UIElements](./Screenshots/enableUI.png)

 > (re-)enables the playground UI in its entirety.
-Please note that "enabling the whole UI" only means that the UI is no longer disabled in its entirety and every UI element is now enabled or disabled depending on its own setting
+Please note that "enabling the whole UI" only means that the UI is no longer disabled in its entirety and every UI element is now enabled or disabled depending on its own setting (see [associated example](#enabled-disabled))

 ![UIElements](./Screenshots/disableUI.png)

-> disables the playground UI in its entirety
+> disables the playground UI in its entirety (see [associated example](#enabled-disabled))

 ![UIElements](./Screenshots/UIElements.png)